tarbergmartin/Blocket-Wannabe/README.md

 ## blocket-wannabe

-This is where you include your WebPart documentation.
+This is a SharePoint Framework (SPFx) web part using TypeScript and SharePoint Online.

 ### Building the code